Neighbors in Youngs Bottom say flooding is a growing concern in their community

 They say the private road through their neighborhood has also been damaged by all of the water and mud.
 They say so far asking the state for help has been a dead end.

-“We’ve reached out to them and it is like they just shut us off,” said John Blackwell.
+“We’ve reached out to them and it is like they just shut us off,” John Blackwell said.

 He said even though the road in their neighborhood doesn’t belong to the state they believe the state does have a responsibility to address what they see as the source of the problem.